Dose reduction, temporary interruption, or discontinuation can be used to manage adverse reactions1

 - Antiemetic medication for patients experiencing nausea or vomiting

-dose modification may be required if GI side effects are persistent or severe despite symptomatic treatment1
+dose modification may be required if GI adverse reactions are persistent or severe despite symptomatic treatment1

 Dose reduction, treatment interruption, or discontinuation may be required